Have you had problems growing bonsai trees indoors?

 Bonsai hobbyists growing bonsai trees under metal halide swear by them!

 Instructions such as water "every day" or "once a week" are not reliable.
-Be sure you have explicit instructions and see the watering bonsai page.
+Be sure you have explicit instructions, see the watering bonsai page.

 Even the large old banyan